 When running a SaaS startup, analyzing the health of your business involves more than looking at your revenue and gross margins.
 Understanding where your revenue is growing and shrinking is crucial for scaling your startup.
 This is accomplished through a common SaaS metric, Monthly Recurring Revenue (MRR) Churn Rate.
-In this post, we will cover everything you need to know in order to understand and calculate gross and net MRR churn.
+In this post, we will cover everything you need to know in order to understand and calculate Gross and Net MRR Churn.

-What is Net and Gross MRR Churn Rate?
+What is Gross MRR Churn Rate?

 How to Calculate Gross MRR Churn Rate?

-Gross MRR Churn Rate is calculated by summing the amount of all cancelled contracts; the MRR churn, and dividing it by your MRR at the beginning of the month.
-Then multiply by 100 to convert to a percentage.
+Gross MRR Churn Rate is calculated by summing the amount of all cancelled contracts for the month (MRR churn) and dividing it by the total MRR at the beginning of the month.
+Then multiply this value by 100 to convert to a percentage.